What are the Hidden Costs of Offshore Manufacturing?

 Are your offshore facilitates really less expensive?
 It all depends on how you are calculating your Total Cost of Ownership (TCO).
 Your TCO calculation should include all the hidden offshore manufacturing costs your new strategy will experience over the life of the project.
+What are the hidden costs of offshore manufacturing?

 1. Inventory Costs